 200-level courses are Historical Explorations.
 These courses allow students to practice and refine their historical skills and methods while they continue to expand their content knowledge.
 In addition, each 200-level course helps students explore one subfield or methodological approach within the discipline of history.
 200-level courses are most appropriate for first- and second-year majors and non-majors of any year.

 300-level courses are Historical Innovations.
 These courses challenge students to evaluate the relationship between historical theory and practice, and they emphasize independent research and original knowledge creation.
 300-level courses are designed for majors in their second year or beyond.
-However, there are no prerequisites and non-majors are welcome to register in a 300-level course after consultation with the course instructor or department chair.
-First-year students will only be admitted to a 300-level course with permission of the instructor.
+To ensure that students are prepared for advanced work, each 300-level course will have as prerequisite sophomore standing and any 200-level history course; or permission of the instructor.

 HIST-425W, 426W, 450W, 451W, and 475W are Capstone Seminars for history majors.
 In these courses, students demonstrate their ability to complete collaborative and independent intellectual work of the highest caliber.
 The prerequisite for these courses is HIST-200W and at least one 300-level history course, or permission of the instructor.

 HIST/GWSS-101.
 Empire, Patriarchy, and Race: People and Power in Premodern World History